akyoto/q/docs/readme.md

 The `!` prefix marks a type to be consumed exactly once.
 It has no runtime overhead.
 When a `!int` is passed to another `!int`, the original variable is invalidated in subsequent code.
 As an exception, converting `!int` to `int` bypasses this rule, allowing multiple uses.

-The standard library currently makes use of this feature in the file `open()` and `close()` syscalls, securing file handles on the type system level.
+The standard library currently makes use of this feature in two packages:

+- `fs.open` must be followed by `fs.close`
+- `mem.alloc` must be followed by `mem.free`

 ## Source